-I am a therapist from Los Angeles, California and my qualifications include a BA (Honors) in Psychology as well as a MA in Counseling Psychology.
-Additionally, I worked as a research assistant for the Bijlmer Project, a research and intervention based project that focuses on the psychological and social needs of victims of human trafficking.
-Up until February 2020, I had been living in the Netherlands since 2010 (in Leiden and The Hague).
-Since then, I moved back to California, although I still practice predominantly in the Netherlands, as well as all over the world with online sessions.
-I was a licensed therapist in the Netherlands and I’m currently a member of the American Counseling Association (ACA).
-I regularly attend psychotherapy conferences and trainings to stay up to date with advances in the field.
+I’m a therapist who originates from Los Angeles, California and I spent 10 years of my life studying and working in the Netherlands.
+I completed a MA in Counseling Psychology and began my own practice in 2016, working mainly with the expat and international communities in the Netherlands.
+I have had clients from over 40 (and still counting!) different countries and I’m eternally grateful to receive insight into so many different cultures.
+I also worked as a research assistant for a project that focused on the psychological and social needs of victims of human trafficking.
+In 2020, I decided to moved back to California, although I still practice in the Netherlands and all over the world with online sessions.
+I was a licensed therapist in the Netherlands and I’m currently a member of the American Counseling Association and adhere to their ethical principles.
+I’m an avid reader and I regularly attend psychotherapy conferences and trainings to stay up to date with advances in the field.

--Anxiety and stress related issues
+-Anxiety & stress related issues

--Depression and mood issues
+-Depression & mood issues

--Sexuality and relationship issues
+-Sexuality & relationship issues

 -Coping with difficult emotions

--Communication and boundary issues
+-Communication & boundary issues

--Adjustment and acculturation/expat issues
+-Adjustment & acculturation/expat issues

 "Between stimulus and response there is a space.
 In that space is our power to choose our response.